WMXZ-EU/BasicAudioLogger/README.md

 # BasicAudioLogger
-Basic framework for logging audio to uSD on T3.5/T3.6
+Basic framework for logging audio to uSD on T3.6 (T3.5 possible but not tested)
 # supports
 ## buid-in
 ADC, ADC_Stereo